-In recognition of Veterans Day, the city of Chattanooga will honor our country’s service men and women with the installation of new American flags on Veterans Bridge.
-The flags, which will be raised during a ceremony on Friday, will fly alongside the five permanent flags that are in memory of the four marines and sailor, who were killed on July 16, 2015.
+In recognition of Armed Forces Day, the City of Chattanooga will honor our country’s service men and women with the installation of new American flags on Veterans Bridge.
+The flags, which will be raised during a ceremony on Friday at 11 a.m. at the Bluff View Art District Sculpture Garden, 411 E. 2nd St. in Chattanooga, will fly alongside the five permanent flags that are in memory of the four Marines and one sailor who were killed on July 16, 2015.

-The ceremony will be held Friday, Nov.
-16, at 11 a.m. at the Bluff View Art District Sculpture Garden, 411 E. 2nd St. Those participating include Mayor Andy Berke, City Council, Chattanooga Police Department, Chattanooga Fire Department, and families and citizens who donated flags in honor of veterans.
+WHO: Mayor Andy Berke, City Council, Chattanooga Police Department, Chattanooga Fire Department, families and citizens who donated flags in honor of veterans